aws-samples/aws-tf-kms/README-PORTABLE.md

 - The AWS User/Role executing the Terraform scripts must have permissions to provision the target resources in the owner account.
 - The Terraform CLI (`version = ">= 1.1.9"`) is installed.
 - Terraform backend provider and state locking providers are identified and bootstrapped.
-  - An [example bootstrap](https://github.com/aws-samples/aws-tf-kms/tree/main/bootstrap) module/example is provided that provisions an Amazon S3 bucket for Terraform state storage and Amazon DynamoDB table for Terraform state locking.
+  - An [example bootstrap](https://gitlab.aws.dev/vivgoyal/aws-tf-kms/tree/main/bootstrap) module/example is provided that provisions an Amazon S3 bucket for Terraform state storage and Amazon DynamoDB table for Terraform state locking.
-    - The Amazon S3 bucket name has to be globally unique.
+    - The Amazon S3 bucket name must be globally unique.
 - A unique project code name e.g., `appx` is identified that will be used to uniformly name the key aliases.
 - Uniform resource tagging scheme is identified.
   - The examples use only two tags: `Env` and `Project`